top of page

 In many ways this is an ideal way for collectors and investors to assemble a coin collection that contains a well diversified and wide variety of different coins.

-Each addition represents not just a coin, but a chapter in the collector's journey through American history and numismatics.
+Each addition represents not just a coin, but a chapter in the collector's journey through American history.

 Why Collect by Type?